-In addition to Michigan, major sour cherry-producing states are: New York (also hit hard this year), Pennsylvania, Utah, Washington and Oregon.
+In addition to Michigan, major sour cherry-producing states are: New York, Pennsylvania, Utah, Washington and Oregon.
 The best-known varieties are Montmorency and Morello, preferred by pie bakers (sour cherries are sometimes referred to as 'pie cherries').

 There are seven major sweet cherry-producing states, with Washington State leading the pack.
 Washington and Oregon combined harvest about 60 percent of the nation's sweet cherries that include the Bing, Lapin, Sweetheart and the yellow-blushed Rainier varieties.
 California and Idaho are also major contributors to the sweet cherry harvest.

 Americans eat an average of 2.6 pounds of cherries per year.

-A relatively short season and abundance in several parts of the country put the cherry high on a local food lover’s list.
+A relatively short season and abundance in several parts of the country put the cherry high on a local food lover's list.
 But because of its high perishability, the modern cherry has had its share of environmental woes and agricultural worker safety concerns, namely with pesticides and fungicides.
 A top offender has been azinphos-methyl, a pesticide widely used among orchard crops for decades, which has been linked to health problems for farm workers.
 Citing "a high degree of risk to agricultural workers, as well as significant acute ecological risks," the Environmental Protection Agency in 2006 ordered an eventual phasing-out of azinphos-methyl; according to EPA documents, the phase-out is to be complete by September of 2012.

 This would explain why until recently, the cherry was a member of the Environmental Working Group's "Dirty Dozen," the 12 produce items with the highest pesticide load.